k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 Excellent!
 You have completed the Broadway Training and the Summary Exercise.

-Let's take the following certification example to see what you have learnt.
+It's now time to take the following certification exam to see what you have learnt.
 The exam consists of a number of multiple-choice questions, each providing a number of possible answers.

 Click the answer you think is correct.